 Treating beer with the respect and irreverence it deserves since 2003.
-Dubbed the "Beer drinkers Bill Bryson", and author of four best-selling books, Pete is the current Beer Writer of the Year and has his own blog
+Dubbed the "Beer drinkers Bill Bryson", and author of several best-selling books, Pete is a multi award-winning beer writer and has his own blog

 28-Feb-2014 - The figure for the so-called 'cost of alcohol' to the UK economy is simply a will-o’-the-wisp, says Pete Brown.